History of Empty Bowls

 We are the only agency in Monongalia County exclusively dedicated to raising money and awareness of food insecurity.

 Empty Bowls Monongalia was the recipient of the 2014 Governor’s Service Award.
 This award is presented to West Virginians and state volunteer organizations who exemplify the spirit of community service and volunteerism.
-Empty Bowls has been chosen because it has gone above and beyond for fellow West Virginians.
+Empty Bowls was chosen because it has gone above and beyond for fellow West Virginians.
+Empty Bowls was recognized by the Morgantown Area Chamber of Commerce as the 2016 Non-Profit of the Year at the Chamber’s Annual Dinner in January 2016, as a result of its incredible impact on addressing our region’s least fortunate in a way that makes all of us a better community!

-Since the first Empty Bowls luncheon the event has grown into a community wide event.
-Local faith-based organizations, business, restaurants, schools, foundations, local artisans and many volunteers all contribute to the success of Empty Bowls Monongalia.
+Since the first Empty Bowls luncheon, the event has grown into a community wide event.
+Local faith-based organizations, businesses, restaurants, schools, foundations, local artisans, and many volunteers all contribute to the success of Empty Bowls Monongalia.

-Since the first luncheon Empty Bowls Monongalia has distributed $346,765 to local meal programs, food pantries and weekend backpack food programs serving our friends and neighbors in Monongalia County who may not know where their next meal will come from.
+Since the first luncheon, Empty Bowls Monongalia has distributed $463,015 to local meal programs, food pantries, and weekend backpack food programs serving our friends and neighbors in Monongalia County who may not know where their next meal will come from.